How to Render in Premiere Pro

 …The reason for this being that without rendering the footage, the playback was just not working properly anymore!

-Too many delays, lag and out of sync audio…argh.
+Too many delays, lag, and out-of-sync audio…argh.

 I guess my 9-year old Macbook Pro just can’t handle this type of stuff…unless I render the footage before playback.